 - Provide for the transfer of your business at your retirement, disability or death.

-- Minimize taxes, court costs and unnecessary legal fees.
+- Minimize taxes, court costs and unnecessary legal fees

 It is not just for people in their retirement phase although it obviously becomes an issue as we age.
 Given we can't predict our life span, illness or accidents it should be on the 'to do' list much earlier than at retirement.
-Estate planning is also not reserved for the wealthy and while people who have accumulated significant wealth often focus on how to preserve it, estate planning is relatively more important to families who have acumulated a modest amount of assets.
+Estate planning is also not reserved for the wealthy and while people who have accumulated significant wealth often focus on how to preserve it, estate planning is relatively more important to families who have accumulated a modest amount of assets.

-Individuals tend to defer their estate planning because they think they don’t own enough assets or they don't think they’re old enough.
+Individuals tend to defer their estate planning because they think they don’t own enough assets, or they don't think they’re old enough.
 Some people are too busy or complacent while others simply don't understand the process or need.
 Unfortunately, all too often, when something happens to them their families are left to clean up the mess.
 It's stressful but avoidable.

 The good news is that, if you don't have an estate plan the government has one for you.
 The bad news is that you probably won't like it.
 Here are the likely scenarios with certain events that trigger your plan: